-Take students on a journey of self-discovery and reflection using these fun and free daily writing prompts.
+Take students on a journey of self-discovery and reflection using these fun daily writing prompts.

 Journaling every day offers a variety of benefits.

 Students have an opportunity to problem solve, explore their imaginations, revisit memories, express thoughts, improve writing skills, and self-reflect.

 That is why it is a great idea to incorporate these daily prompts into your writer’s workshop routine.